-Node.js has become a highly recommended backend server for web apps.
-Node.js allows you to create new modules Which makes it easier to secure backdoors.
+Node.js has become a highly recommended back end server for web apps.
+Node.js allows you to create new modules, Making it easier to secure backdoors.
 While Node.js’ core is secure, third-party packages might require new security measures to protect your web applications.

 Security issues with Node.js Technology?

 Open-source features in open-source apps can solve licensing and security issues.
 Security detection technologies like static and dynamic code analysis are useless in discovering open-source vulnerabilities.

 This means that commercial and open-source developers can fix code snippets and functions in files, which could compromise app security.
 Many Node.js apps are developed using terms that go beyond the Node.js licensing.

 Prime 5 Node.js Security Risks